About The Institute for Philanthropy and Nonprofit Leadership (IPNL)

 Candace McRae Walsh is an Instructor of Public Administration and Nonprofit Management at the University of Memphis.
 Additionally, she directs the nonprofit certificate program within the UofM's Division of Public and Nonprofit Administration, and serves as the coordinator of the UofM's Nonprofit Leadership Collaborative.
 Ms. Walsh holds a Bachelor of Science degree in Communications from the University of Tennessee at Knoxville and a Master of Public Administration degree from the University of Tennessee at Chattanooga.
 She is a member of the Alliance of Nonprofit Educators.
 Additionally, she is trained in conflict resolution and has been approved as a Rule 31 General Civil Mediator by the Tennessee State Supreme Court.

 Elizabeth M. Gillespie, Ph.D. joined the faculty as an assistant professor in the Department of Public and Nonprofit Administration in 2020 and is affiliate faculty with the Institute for Philanthropy and Nonprofit Leadership.
 She earned her doctorate in public administration from the University of Nebraska at Omaha.
 Her teaching areas include nonprofit management and leadership and resource development.
+Her research areas include women's philanthropy and nonprofit organizations, social change, philanthropic nonprofits and social justice movements, and fund developoment.
 Prior to her academic career, Elizabeth spent a decade working in the nonprofit field primarily in a leadership position at a human services nonprofit based in Des Moines, IA.

 The IPNL Advisory Council serves as a sounding board for the Institute and helps IPNL identify and address current and emerging trends in the Memphis and Mid-South nonprofit sector.
 The Advisory Council is comprised of nonprofit executives representing multiple subsectors and mission areas.